grinnell-cs/csc151-dh/_eboards/eboard36-2.md

 Will we get examples of previous presentations?

-> No.  Shoot for 5-10 minutes, show off your code (running and details), be prepared to answer questions.  (be prepared to ask questions)$a
+> No.  Shoot for 5-10 minutes, show off your code (running and details), be prepared to answer questions.  (be prepared to ask questions)

 What if the code takes too long to run during class?

 > Then don't run it, or find a way to pre-run the code.

+Do we have to make a slide deck?
+Can we just use Racket?

+> Yes.

+Can we use our own computer?

+> As long as you check IN ADVANCE that your computer will work in this classrooom

 ### Reading questions